alexandroid000/talks/northwestern/talk.md

 . . .

 In thermodynamics, macrostates are quantities like temperature, pressure, etc.
-What are some useful macrostates for multirobot systems?
+What are some useful macrostates for our types of systems?

 . . .